3lvis/SectionScrubber/README.md

 ![platforms](https://img.shields.io/badge/platforms-iOS%20%7C%20OS%20X%20%7C%20watchOS%20%7C%20tvOS%20-lightgrey.svg)
 [![License](https://img.shields.io/cocoapods/l/SectionScrubber.svg?style=flat)](https://cocoapods.org/pods/DATAStack)

-* The scrubber will move along when scrolling the collectionView it has been added to
+* The scrubber will move along when scrolling the `UICollectionView` it has been added to.
-* When you pan the sectionScrubber you 'scrub' over the `UICollectionView`
+* When you pan the sectionScrubber you 'scrub' over the `UICollectionView`.
-* While scrubbing you can set the titles to be shown in the sectionLabel
+* While scrubbing you can choose with title will be shown in the scrubber.

 ## Usage